Zurisaday01/Application-Web-Design/README.md

 ### Line Breaks

-To create a line break or new line (<br>), end a line with two or more spaces, and then type return.
+To create a line break or new line, end a line with two or more spaces, and then type return.

 | Markdown                                                    |
 | ----------------------------------------------------------- |